Lynsi Snyder: Religion

 Snyder is a devout non-denominational Christian, and has spoken several times about her faith.

-According to an interview in Decision magazine, Lynsi said she put her faith in Jesus as a child but drifted away from her faith following the end of her first marriage.
-She would later say that God used the movie “The Passion of the Christ” to draw back her attention.
+According to an interview in Decision magazine, Snyder became a born-again Christian as a child but drifted away from her faith following the end of her first marriage, when she slipped into a two-year-long stretch of drug and alcohol abuse.
+She would later say the film The Passion of the Christ drew her back to God.

-In 2015, Lynsi was featured on I Am Second.
+In 2016, Snyder was featured in an I Am Second video.
 In it, she spoke about the many deaths within her family and her previous failed marriages and how her faith helped her cope with these misfortunes.

 Hobbies

 Like her father, Snyder has been an avid drag racing fan and member of the NHRA.
 She regularly competes in drag racing events, though has been on a break in recent years.
 In 2015, she was featured on an episode of Jay Leno's Garage, where she showed off a modified '41 Willys that was previously owned by her late father.

+In addition to the Willys, Snyder owns many other performance cars.
+Some of her vehicles include a 2015 Dodge Challenger SRT Hellcat, a 1969 Dodge Dart, a 1970 Chevrolet Chevelle SS and a customized 1987 Chevrolet Blazer.

-Lynsi is founder of the In-N-Out “company band,” .48 Special.
+Snyder is founder of the In-N-Out “company band,” .48 Special.
 She plays bass and sings and her husband Sean Ellingson plays guitar.
 All the other members of the band are from In-N-Out management, and their rehearsals are built around their work schedules.
-Lynsi is also an aerialist, fire eater and dancer, regularly performing at .48 Special performances during In-N-Out events.
-She is also a licensed helicopter pilot.
+Snyder is also an aerialist, fire eater and dancer, regularly performing at .48 Special performances during In-N-Out events.

+Described as an "outdoorsy jock" by Orange Coast, Snyder was at one point training for an amateur boxing career.
+She enjoys playing multiple sports, including soccer and football, and is a lifelong fan of the Las Vegas Raiders NFL team.